 Period: Rural Life in the 1800s (1800-1900)

 The hands-on activities bring these stories to life.
-Pet farm animals just like immigrant children did.
-Sip old-fashioned soda water in the general store while sparks fly from the blacksmith’s forge nearby.
+Pet farm animals just like immigrant children did, sip old-fashioned soda water in the general store, and watch sparks fly from the blacksmith’s forge nearby.
+See beer-making processes that German immigrants brought to Wisconsin.

 7. Shoal Creek Living History Museum, Kansas City, Missouri